JOSE RIZAL SCHOLASTIC ACHIEVEMENT AWARD

 -

-Must be a graduating senior in high school, or an equivalency, and will be enrolling in college.
-Students enrolling in a college accelerated program within the same qualifying year are eligible to apply.
+Must be a graduating senior in a local high school in the Santa Clarita Valley, or an equivalency, and will be enrolling in college.

 -

-Must have earned a minimum GPA of 3.80 (weighted).
+Must have earned a minimum GPA of 3.80.

 -

-Must be involved in extra-curricular activities in school, community, or the Fil-Am Association’s projects or events.
+Must be involved in extracurricular activities in school, community, and/or Fil-Am Association’s projects or events.

 Should the applicant meet the above criteria, the following documents are required for submission: